You do not need to pay excise duty or the strategic stockpile fee if the fuel is used

 What is industrial production?

 Industrial production refers to operations under section C (manufacturing) or section B (mining and quarrying) of the Standard Industrial Classification of Statistics Finland.
-An excise duty refund for industrial production is also available in the case of professional greenhouse cultivation.
+In addition, excise duty refunds for industrial production are available for professional greenhouse cultivation.

 Purpose of use of fuel